BOOST: Microgrid Sizing using Ordinal Optimization: The Inner Problem

 \section{The Inner Problem}

-To answer (Q2), i.e. to find the contribution of each resource at a given time $t$, we formulate the problem as a linear program (LP) below.
-The objective of the optimization problem, in \eqref{eq:objective_function} is to minimize the cost of electricity both from the grid and the diesel generator.
+To answer (Q2), i.e., to find the contribution of each resource at a given time $t$, we formulate the problem as a linear program (LP).
+The objective in \eqref{eq:objective_function} is to minimize the cost of electricity purchased from the grid and the diesel generator.

-Eq. \eqref{eq:power_balance} describes the power balance.
-The upper and lower limits on power supplied by PV, that by the diesel generator and the battery state of charge (SOC) are expressed in \eqref{eq:pv_limits}, \eqref{eq:diesel_limits} and \eqref{eq:soc_limits}, respectively.
-Finally, \eqref{eq:soc_dynamics} outlines the SOC of the battery's dynamics, where $\eta_{\text{ch}}$ and $\eta_{\text{disch}}$ represent the efficiency during charging and discharging, respectively.
+Equation~\eqref{eq:power_balance} describes the power balance.
+The upper and lower limits on PV output, diesel-generator output, and battery state of charge (SOC) are expressed in \eqref{eq:pv_limits}, \eqref{eq:diesel_limits}, and \eqref{eq:soc_limits}, respectively.
+Finally, \eqref{eq:soc_dynamics} describes the battery dynamics, where $\eta_{\text{ch}}$ and $\eta_{\text{disch}}$ denote charging and discharging efficiencies.

-The optimization problem above is referred to as the \textit{simple model}.
-A more accurate model requires that if the diesel generator is to be used, its power output must be above a certain limit, $P_D^{\text{min}}$.
-The additional constraint, with binary variables $u_D(t)$, makes the problem a mixed-integer linear program (MILP).
-This modified formulation is referred to as the \textit{accurate model} and is presented below:
+The optimization problem above is referred to as the \emph{simple model}.
+A more accurate model requires that if the diesel generator is used, its power output must be above a minimum threshold $P_D^{\text{min}}$.
+Adding this logic introduces a binary variable $u_D(t)$ and turns the problem into a mixed-integer linear program (MILP):

+We refer to \eqref{eq:MILP} as the \emph{accurate model}.
+The simple LP is cheaper to solve and is therefore used for large-scale screening, whereas the accurate MILP is reserved for the final re-evaluation of a small subset of designs.